 There are three golden tips.
 Improve password security, use biometrics, and integrate multi-factor authentication software.
 Here is how some of the countries implemented these security measures to protect user accounts in 2021:

 Also, make sure that your development team follows the standards of writing code.
-Profound testing of the software will also minimize the security threats.
+Profound testing of the software will also minimize security threats.

 Above that, there are several eCommerce cybersecurity recommendations to keep in mind.